department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 <div class="va-introtext">

-If you qualify for VA pension benefits, the amount you get will be based on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).
+View current VA pension rates for Veterans, including VA Aid and Attendance rates.
+If you qualify for these benefits, the amount you receive will be based on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).

 </div>